James P. Sullivan (judge): Judicial career

 This is Sullivan's first judgeship.
-His writing style is known for abbrasive wit and exhaustive footnotes.
+His writing style is known for abrasive wit and exhaustive footnotes.
 He often quotes comical fictional characters in support of his otherwise-technical opinions (e.g. The Big Lebowski, The Karate Kid, The Simpsons, and Saturday Night Live), while maintaining bland legalese in more sensitive matters (e.g. loss of life).

 Personal life

 Sullivan lives in Austin with his wife and their son.

 Sullivan's father is an Austin-born engineer, having spent the majority of his career problem solving for various Texas state agencies.
+His mother was a Houston-born massage therapist.
+He has two younger brothers.
 Texan grandfathers included a paternal USAF navigator (Maj.) & maternal NASA rocket scientist (Apollo).
-He has two younger brothers.
-His mother was a Houston-born massage therapist.